kushalsamant/ask/README.md

 **This creates unlimited research possibilities and maximum innovation discovery!** 🚀

-**Transform your architectural research with AI-powered intelligence and professional image documentation!** 🎯
+**Transform your research with AI-powered intelligence and professional image documentation!** 🎯